CharlesLiuCool/notebook/Computer Science/Computer Science Notes/Ultimate Notes.md

 - `strcat()` replaces the + or operator
 - `strcmp()` replaces relational operator
 - `strtok()` replaces the next occurrence of a delimiter with the null character `'\0'`
+- `memset(row of 2-D array, value you want to set it to, length of the row);` often used to set values to null character
 - etc.

 `strtok(my_str, ',');` for example replaces the commas in the string to the null character